Fun & Games - Your Guide to Winning Prizes at Fall Fest

 Icebreaker Bingo

 We know, this game is played at pretty much every large geocaching event around the world, so we had to jump on the bandwagon.
 Take your card, make new friends, and have them sign your squares until the whole card is full.
 Some will be easy, others may be a challenge - can you fill them all in?
-Once complete, drop your card off at the prize table, and you’ll be entered to win tons of great prizes.
+Once complete, drop your card off at the prize table, and you’ll receive door prize tickets to win a bunch of great prizes!

 Guessing Games